alexanderota119/vehicle-rental-web/README.md

    npm start
    ```

-5. You are all set!
+5. Your browser will automatically open

    ```bash
    View the website at: http://localhost:3000
    ```
+🌟 You are all set!